stellarwp/slic/slic.md

 docker run hello-world
 ```

-If this is not the case, please take the time to read Docker and docker-compose documentation and fix the issues you encounter.
+If this is not the case, please take the time to read Docker and docker compose documentation and fix the issues you encounter.

 ## Where to get help